Daniel de Pauli

-Daniel de Pauli Oliveira (born 6 August 1999), known as Daniel Oliveira or simply Daniel, is a Brazilian professional footballer who plays for Goiás.
+Daniel de Pauli Oliveira (born 6 August 1999), known as Daniel Oliveira or Daniel de Pauli, is a Brazilian professional footballer who plays for Canadian club Pacific FC.
 Mainly a defensive midfielder, he can also play as a central defender.

 Club career

 Born in Goiânia, Goiás, Daniel Oliveira was a Goiás youth graduate.
 He made his senior debut on 21 August 2019, starting in a 4–1 home routing of Brasiliense, for the year's Copa Verde.

 Promoted to the first team ahead of the 2020 season, Daniel Oliveira played his first match of the season on 24 January of that year, coming on as a second-half substitute for Henrique Almeida in a 3–2 Campeonato Goiano home win against Aparecidense.
 He made his Série A debut on 16 August 2020, replacing Victor Andrade in 1–1 away draw against Palmeiras.

+On 29 January 2025, Oliveira signed a one-year contract with an option for 2026 with Canadian Premier League side Pacific FC.